MHSA-Net: Multi-Head Self-Attention Network for Occluded Person Re-Identification: Introduction

-\squishlist \item[(I)] We proposed a new attention module, MHSAB, that can more effectively extract person features in occluded person Re-ID. \item[(II)] We proposed a new attention competition module (ACM) to better prune attention noise from unimportant regions. \item[(III)] By integrating MHSAB and ACM modules, our final MHSA-Net framework demonstrates better performance over existing state-of-the-art by a significant margin when processing occluded images, i.e., on four occlusion datasets: Occluded-DukeMTMC~\cite{Jiaxu112019}, P-DukeMTMC-reID~\cite{Jiaxuan2018}, Partial-REID~\cite{WeiShi2015}, and Partial-iLIDS~\cite{Lingxiao2018}.
+\squishlist \item[(I)] We proposed a new attention module, MHSAB, that can more effectively extract person features in occluded person Re-ID. \item[(II)] We proposed a new attention competition module (ACM) to better prune attention noise from unimportant regions. \item[(III)] By integrating MHSAB and ACM modules, our final MHSA-Net framework demonstrates better performance over most state-of-the-art methods when processing occluded images, i.e., on four occlusion datasets: Occluded-DukeMTMC~\cite{Jiaxu112019}, P-DukeMTMC-reID~\cite{Jiaxuan2018}, Partial-REID~\cite{WeiShi2015}, and Partial-iLIDS~\cite{Lingxiao2018}.
 On standard generic person Re-ID datasets, e.g., Market-1501~\cite{Zheng2015Scalable}, DukeMTMC-reID~\cite{Ristani2016Performance,ZhedongZheng}, and CUHK03~\cite{Weireid2014}, our MHSA-Net produces similar results with these state-of-the-art algorithms. \squishend